OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 -  A capacity in terms memory and CPU
 -  A set of NICs attached to one or more virtual networks
 -  A set of disk images
--  A state file (optional) or recovery file, that contains the memory image of a running VM plus some hypervisor specific information.

 The above items, plus some additional VM attributes like the OS kernel and context information to be used inside the VM, are specified in a template file.